hackclub/hackclub/workshops/backjack/README.md

     }
  }
 ```
-In the for loop , we first initialize integer i to be equal to 0,this means it will start on the first index inside the vectorwhich is at position 0, then while i is still smaller than the size(number of element) inside the list of card the integer i will kep increasing while we display the elmet at index(position) i plus a space after each element.
+In the for loop , we first initialize integer i to be equal to 0,this means it will start on the first index inside the vectorwhich is at position 0, then while  is still smaller than the size(number of element) inside the list of card the integer i will kep increasing while we display the elmet at index(position) i plus a space after each element.

 Now that we have a definition, let go back inside the ` start_The_Game() ` function where we left, on a new line after our last line, we will call ` Display_Card ` function with the parameter ` player_card ` which is where the player's list of card numbers is stored :
 ```c++